encointer/book/src/tutorials-register-community.md

   ]
 }
 ```

-Note: replace the account addresses in "bootstrappers" with the ones you have created and add additional meetup locations.
+* replace the account addresses in "bootstrappers" with the ones you have created and add additional meetup locations.
+* `demurrage_halving_blocks` of 2'628'000 corresponds to 1 year if block time is 12 seconds
+* `ceremony_income` in this example is set to 100.00 MTA

 ### Use Your Own Community Icon